Dynamic Programming with State-Dependent Discounting: Introduction

+We show that, when eventual discounting holds, (i) the value function satisfies the Bellman equation, (ii) an optimal policy exists, (iii) Bellman's principle of optimality holds, and (iv) value function iteration and Howard policy iteration \citep{howard1960dynamic} are both convergent.
+When $\beta_t$ is constant at $\beta < 1$, eventual discounting holds at $t=1$, so these results capture the standard theory as a special case.

+Our conditions do not rule out $\beta_t \geq 1$ with positive probability.
+One example of why this matters is provided by the New Keynesian literature, where the discount factor is often allowed to temporarily attain or exceed unity, so that the zero lower bound on the nominal interest rates binds.
+For example, \citet{christiano2011government} admit a shock where $\beta = 1.02$ in their study of the government spending multiplier.
+Similarly, \citet{hills2019effective} analyze tail risk associated with the effective lower bound on the policy rate in a model where the discount process is a constant multiple of a discretized AR(1) process that regularly generates value of $\beta_t$ exceeding unity.
+Figure~\ref{f:hills_ar1_beta} illustrates by showing a simulated time path of $\{\beta_t\}$ using their parameters.\footnote{The specification is based around an AR(1) process and detailed in Example~\ref{eg:hills} below.
+Other studies using an AR(1) specification for the discount process or its logarithm include \cite{nakata2016optimal}, \cite{hubmer2020sources}, \cite{albuquerque2016valuation} and \cite{schorfheide2018identifying}.}

-The use of spectral radii draws on a strand of literature in finance that study the long-term factorization of stochastic discount factors using eigenfunctions of valuation operators (see, e.g., \cite{hansen2009long}, \cite{hansen2012recursive}, and \cite{qin2017long}).
-Based on this idea, \cite{borovivcka2020necessary} connect the spectral radius of a valuation operator to the long-run mean consumption growth rate and study the existence and uniqueness of Epstein-Zin utility.
-In spite of using a similar spectral condition, our focus is on state-dependent discounting and the general theory of dynamic programming, which are not covered in their paper.
+We discuss the eventual discounting condition at length in the paper, giving several equivalent conditions.
+One of these involves a bound on the spectral radius of a discounting operator.
+This connects our work to a strand of literature in finance that study the long-term factorization of stochastic discount factors using eigenfunctions of valuation operators (see, e.g., \cite{hansen2009long}, \cite{hansen2012recursive}, and \cite{qin2017long}).
+Drawing on these ideas, \cite{borovivcka2020necessary} and \cite{christensen2020existence} connect the spectral radius of valuation operators with existence and uniqueness of recursively defined utilities.
+However, neither of these papers provides results on optimality or dynamic programming.

+To handle unbounded rewards, we extend two approaches that have been developed previously for the case of constant discounting.
+The first one treats homogeneous programs in the spirit of \citet{alvarez1998dynamic} and \citet[Section 9.3]{stokey1989recursive}.
+The second uses a local contraction method pioneered in \cite{rincon2003existence} and further developed by \cite{martins2010existence} and \cite{matkowski2011discounted}.
+In each case, we show how the eventual discounting condition can be adapted to handle these extensions.

+In addition, we study dynamic programming with Epstein-Zin utilities, where rewards are unbounded above and the Bellman operator is not a contraction in the short or long run under standard metrics.
+To solve the problem we extend earlier work by \cite{marinacci2010unique}, \cite{bloise2018convex}, and \cite{becker2018recursive}, which exploits the monotonicity and concavity of the aggregator, to allow for state-dependent discounting.
+We show that, in the case of Epstein--Zin utility, the eventual discounting condition must be adapted to compensate for the role played by intertemporal elasticity of substitution.